conradho/pydata-beginner-bootcamp/README.md

 All the notebooks are intended to be used with python3.6.

-You may need to `pip install --user -r requirements.txt` or conda install the relevant packages.
+You may need to `pip install --user -r requirements36.txt` from within a python3.6 virtualenv or conda install the relevant packages.

 The files are also hosted [here](https://conrad.pythonanywhere.com/pydata/) and there is a tar file as well.